Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Vemik pulled the best disgusted face that Ten’Gewek could, considering they didn’t have a nose to wrinkle.
 “River?
 Wet, muddy, full of Yshek and sickness,” he said.

 “And fish.
 Good source of food, fish,” Walsh added.
-Vemik’s tongue lashed---a human would have blown a raspberry.
+Vemik’s tongue lashed - a human would have blown a raspberry.

 “Sickness is a good reason to study it,” Julian said, in the calm way he did when talking to the excitable young alien.
 “You can learn a lot from studying sickness.”